VMware introduces cloud workload protection for AWS

 In an attempt to offer organizations greater support in maintaining their cloud security, VMware today has announced the release of advanced workload protection for AWS to help offer AWS customers better visibility over on-premises and cloud environments.

-The new solution, VMware Carbon Black Workload, will automatically gather and list vulnerabilities in AWS environments, while providing a next-generation antivirus (NGAV) to analyze attackers’ behavior patterns, while providing endpoint detection and response capabilities.
+The new released will expand VMware Carbon Black Workload so it can now automatically gather and list vulnerabilities in AWS environments, while providing a next-generation antivirus (NGAV) to analyze attackers’ behavior patterns, while providing endpoint detection and response capabilities.

 Deepening visibility into the cloud